mattmassicotte/AppTemplate/README.md

 ### MultiPlatformApp

-This is a standard application target that builds for all Apple platforms that support standalone apps.
-That means it supports macOS, iOS, tvOS, and visionOS.
+This is a standard application target that builds for all Apple platforms: macOS, iOS, tvOS, visionOS, and watchOS.
 Multi-platform targets are kind of amazing, and used to be extremely difficult to pull off.
 I **absolutely** love supporting multiple platforms, even if you don't intend on shipping to all.
 Especially macOS, since it doesn't require a simulator, and can build/test with much less overhead.

-This app also includes to related test targets: `MultiPlatformAppTests` and `MultiPlatformAppUITests`.
+This app also includes two related test targets: `MultiPlatformAppTests` and `MultiPlatformAppUITests`.

 ### SharedFramework

-This is a shared framework target.
+This is a shared framework target, also built for all platforms.
 This is a really useful structure for storing common code between an app and other bundled executables, like a widget extension.
 I've chosen to use a dynamic library here.
 This is a trade-off between app launch and app size.
 A dynamic library will require a little more work at launch time.
 But in exchange, there's only one copy of the shared code within the app.

 A static library, which is the default for SPM packages, will improve launch times.
 But, you'll have to pay a size penalty for each excutable that needs the shared code.
 Inceased binary sizes can also hurt launch times, so this isn't a trival thing to compare.